mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 **Why compress these extra grids?**
 All the grids in the dataset have common patterns and structures that are often repeated.
-If you don't compress all the grids (every previous method skipped input grids), you have lesser chances of finding better abstractions.
-In technical terms, whenever mutual information is present between 2 datasources, it is always better to jointly compress both of them.
+If you don't compress every single one of them, you have lesser chances of finding better abstractions.
+In technical terms, whenever mutual information is present between 2 datasources, it is always better to jointly compress both of them than it is to compress them in isolation which in turn is better than not compressing at all.

 I explain this in a lot more depth in my [previous blogpost](./why-all-ARC-solvers-fail-today.md)